 From the Eiffel Tower to the Louvre © French Moments

 The pond of the English garden of the Eiffel Tower © French Moments

 Let’s leave the Champ de Mars at rue de l’Université.
-At the intersection with avenue de la Bourdonnais (7th arrondissement), turn back to catch this great view:
+At the intersection with Avenue de la Bourdonnais (7th arrondissement), turn back to catch this incredible view:

+From the Eiffel Tower to the Louvre © French Moments